The-going/evlproject/content/logbook/_index.md

 - all sibling threads which have been frozen are set to wait on a common barrier before they can be released.
 Such release happens once all of them have joined the barrier in out-of-band context, once the stepped thread resumes.
-This ensures that siblings resume in an orderly (i.e. priority-based) manner from a common point in the timeline, instead of staggered.
+This ensures siblings resume in an orderly (i.e. priority-based) manner from a common point in the timeline, instead of staggered.

 Although the implementation differs, this is inspired from the similar feature available with [Xenomai 3](https://xenomai.org).